 On the flip side, however, it allowed him to "gain some really good clients who have also gone through stuff".

-"One of them hugged me and told me, "Bro, I know exactly what you're going through," said Noel.
+"One of them hugged me and told me, 'Bro, I know exactly what you're going through'," said Noel.
 "Not only is he a client, he's now a good friend."

-Other friends whom he'd "not heard of from a long time" made contact because of this and even some celebrity friends reached out to him to share that they were going through the same thing.
+Other friends whom he'd "not heard from for a long time" made contact because of this and even some celebrity friends reached out to him to share that they were going through the same thing.

 "Mental health affects a lot of people in the creative world," he reflected.